-The exhibition included a large presentation area for children, including a parent’s gallery, set aside for Electronics, Soldering and Morse code workshops, complete with slide-shows, take-home kits and free catalogues, kindly provided by Jaycar and Altronics.
-There were four public workshops scheduled each day over the three-day event.
+The exhibition included a large presentation area for children, including a parent's gallery.
+On display was electronics, soldering techniques, Morse code including take home kits and free catalogues provided by Jaycar and Altronics.
+Four public workshops were scheduled each day over the three day event.

-Julie said, “The response from members of the public to Amateur Radio is always very positive, particularly when it is directed at engaging youngsters in electronics and radio technologies, but what always surprises me is their interest in Morse code.
-We ran Morse code workshops and provided many Morse code practice sets to both adults and children.
-The sound of CW seems to work like a magnet”.
+Julie said, "The responce from the public to Amateur Radio is always very positive, particularly when it is directed at engaging youngsters in electronics and radio technologies, but what always suprises me is their interest in Morse code.
+We ran Morse cde workshops and provided many Morse code practice sets to both adults and children.
+The sound of CW seems to work like a magnet."

-Joe added that, “The interactive On-Air Amateur Radio demonstration was very popular too.
-We use small handheld FM radios, to show just how easy it is to get on the air, and a portable sideband transceiver with a laptop to demonstrate modern, digital modes of communication.
+Joe added, "The interactive on-air Amateur Radio demonstration ws very popular too.
+We use small handheld FM radios, to show just how easy it is to get on the air and a portable sideband transceiver with a laptop to demonstrate modern digital modes of communication.
 We have to cater for a generation of very computer-savvy kids.
-They all say it sounds like R2D2 and they want to try it themselves.”
+They all say it sounds like R2D2 and they want to try it themselves."

 The husband and wife team said they also had a lot of interest froom school teachers and parents responding to Julie's School Amateur Radio Club display, featuriing many photos of primary school students happily engaged in Amateur Radio activities.